weaveworks/weave/site/ipam/overview-init-ipam.md

 #### <a name="consensus"></a>Via One-off Consensus

-Alternatively, you can let weave determine the seed automatically via a consensus algorithm; since you don't need to provide it with a list of peer names anymore you can also let weave generate those randomly for you too.
-However, in order for weave to form a single consensus reliably you must now instead tell each peer how many peers there are in total either by listing them as target peers or via the `--init-peer-count` parameter.
+Alternatively, you can let Weave Net determine the seed automatically via a consensus algorithm.
+Since you don't need to provide it with a list of peer names anymore, you can let Weave Net generate those randomly for you as well.

+However, in order for Weave Net to form a single consensus reliably you must now instead tell each peer how many peers there are in total either by listing them as target peers or using the `--init-peer-count` parameter.

 Just once, when the first automatic IP address allocation is requested